-Ask Nvidia and it will say the Navi-spoiling RTX 2070 Super, and its RTX 2060 Super brethren, aren’t a reaction to the AMD RX 5700 XT and its own little RX 5700 sibling.
+Ask team GeForce and it will say the Navi-spoiling Nvidia RTX 2070 Super and its RTX 2060 Super graphics card brethren aren’t a reaction to the AMD RX 5700 XT and its own little RX 5700 sibling.
 It will point to the fact that you can’t just release a range of new graphics cards in a couple of months as evidence that the new Navi RDNA GPUs have not been any sort of catalyst for these bizarrely suffixed GeForce cards.

 And Nvidia is absolutely right.
 But though the Turing RTX refresh feels about due – and will have doubtless been long-planned to arrive around a year after the first cards hit the shelves – the final form, the GPUs picked for its vanguard, and most especially the launch timing, all point to a set of graphics cards trained specifically to counter the new AMD Radeon Navi generation.

 That’s the problem with pre-announcing targets to your enemy; it gives them the chance to move the target, leaving you to fire your best shots into the empty ground where they once stood.
 And if you’ve put everything into your opening salvo that can leave you wide open to a savage counter-attack.